Constantine, Algeria

-Constantine (قسنطينة), also spelled Qacentina or Kasantina, is the capital of Constantine Province in northeastern Algeria.
+Constantine (قسنطينة, ⵇⵙⵏⵟⵉⵏⴰ), also spelled Qacentina or Kasantina, is the capital of Constantine Province in northeastern Algeria.
 During Roman times it was called Cirta and was renamed "Constantina" in honour of Emperor Constantine the Great.
 Located somewhat inland, Constantine is about 80 km from the Mediterranean coast, on the banks of the Rhumel River.

 Constantine is regarded as the capital of eastern Algeria and the commercial centre of its region and has a population of about 450,000 (938,475 with the agglomeration), making it the third largest city in the country after Algiers and Oran.
 There are several museums and historical sites located around the city.
 Constantine is often referred to as the "City of Bridges" because of the numerous picturesque bridges connecting the various hills, valleys, and ravines that the city is built on and around.

-Constantine was named the Arab Capital of Culture in 2015.
+In 2015, Constantine was named the "Arab Capital of Culture" by the Arab League Educational, Cultural and Scientific Organization (ALESCO).